Why don't we live together? Alternative housing in a hot real estate market

-More than a year into the pandemic, with housing prices hitting record highs, and many struggling to pay the price for a single-family home in Canada's urban housing markets, some observers say it's time to start thinking outside the house-shaped box, and consider more co-living options.
+With housing prices hitting record highs and many struggling to pay the price for a single-family home in Canada's urban housing markets, some observers say it's time to start thinking outside the house-shaped box, and consider more co-living options.

 "Everyone having their own private space, their own private backyard — it's really unique in history.
 It's a relatively recent phenomenon," according to urbanist Diana Lind, author of Brave New Home: Our Future in Smarter, Simpler, Happier Housing.

 While there's a health concern to some shared spaces right now, advocates believe that more co-living — such as group-owned houses, co-ops, rentals with common kitchens and workspaces, communes and co-housing communities — can diversify urban housing options and increase affordability.